Rules for the Foldit Community

 Foldit is truly a global game, where everyone has something to offer.
 As you play, please remember that some subjects are more sensitive than others.
-When you chat in global or post on the website, respect your fellow folders, and let common sense be your guide.
+When you chat in global and/or post on the website, respect your fellow folders, and let common sense be your guide.
 If you veer off course (and it can happen) the moderators will step in and guide you, but only if you make them do so.
 Allow the moderators to help keep the community a welcoming place for everyone.
 Rather than correcting behavior, it is always better to ignore people who bother you and inform a moderator if someone is being disruptive.

 ...and the most important (and simplest) rule: Use common sense and don't be a jerk.

 These rules do not cover all possible things that can happen in an active community.

 Generally speaking, if you avoid being disruptive to other user's experiences, and if you are polite and helpful to the less experienced members, you are less likely to be removed from chat.
 A little thinking before typing goes a long way.

 Got a problem with someone?

 People being people, protracted heated arguments (some over relevant tech topics, some not), personality clashes, and other issues arise online just as in real life.

 Bear in mind that the moderators will kick people who are disruptive to the chat, but this often will include both or all of the participants in an ongoing fight.
 From the outside it is often very difficult to see who is the instigator.